catoisg/catoisg.github.io/about.md

 - If proctoring is possible, participants are expected to arrive at the examination venue at least 15 minutes before the contest.
 - In the event that physical proctoring is not possible, proctorers will use a meeting app at their discretion.
 - In the event a participant is unavailable during the competition, a make-up can be arranged at the Scientific Committee's discretion before the embargo lifts.

+Screen recording throughout the contest is compulsory, and may be requested at the organiser's discretion.

 Tasks are not to be discussed until after the embargo period.
 This will be communicated on a date closer to the contest.

 ### TASKS